-Grasp the body with one hand and the grip frame with the other.
+Grasp the upper receiver with one hand and the grip frame with the other.
 Slowly pull the body away from the grip frame, rolling it slightly to the side, exposing the top of the grip frame and banjo fitting.
-It can be helpful to gently push on the bottom of the circuit board with a thumb, helping it to slide upward.
+Gently pushing upward on the bottom of the circuit board with a thumb can help it to slide upward.

-Remove the front banjo fitting from over the vertical adapter with a 1/8-inch allen wrench.
+Remove the front banjo fitting from the grip frame with a 1/8-inch allen wrench.
 The center of the banjo fitting will turn with the wrench, pivoting inside the rest of the fitting.

-Gently complete the process of separating the body from the grip frame.
-Take care to make sure that the circuit board slides out of the grip frame without being strained, and that the battery wires and battery clip follow without catching on the grip frame.
-Set the grip frame aside, and hold the body upside down (with the feedneck facing down.)
+Gently complete the process of separating the upper receiver from the grip frame.
+Take care to make sure that the circuit board slides out of the grip frame without being strained, and that the battery wires and battery clip follow without snagging.